veny/GearmaNode/README.md

 * jobServerUid - getter for unique identification of job server that transmited the job
 * handle - getter for job's handle
 * payload - getter for received data (Buffer or String)
-* sendWorkComplete - sends a notification to the server (and any listening clients) that the job completed successfully
+* workComplete - sends a notification to the server (and any listening clients) that the job completed successfully
 * reportStatus - reports job's status to the job server
 * reportWarning - sends a warning explicitly to the job server
 * reportError - to indicate that the job failed